webcenter-fr/elasticsearch-operator/README.md

 To do that, you need to set:
   - main settings: Logstash version, Elasticsearch ref, etc.
   - deployment settings
-  - endpoint to access on Kibana
+  - endpoint to access on Logstash API or inputs
   - TLS to encrypt network
   - Monitoring to monitor Logstash from prometheus/graphana or with dedicated Elasticsearch/kibana cluster